jxnblk/axs/README.md

 `is` | String or Component | sets the underlying HTML tag or React component to style `innerRef` | Function | callback to get the component's [React ref](https://reactjs.org/docs/refs-and-the-dom.html)

+## Motivation

+React provides a powerful, functional API for rendering HTML with JavaScript.
+Creating styles for HTML can follow a similar pattern.
+By building on top of the React API, Axs is meant to make styling components effortless and require as little new syntax as possible.
+While other CSS-in-JS libraries add custom factory functions, methods, and additional utilities, Axs relies solely on React components and props for its API.
+The hope is that this makes Axs quicker to learn, easier to use, and more interoperable with the rest of the React ecosystem.

+Axs also uses React to render inline style tags rather than adding custom DOM-related code, which makes using the library for server-side rendering work in the same way other React components do.
+This also means components can be rendered to other documents, such as in iframes, without the need for custom APIs or additional functionality.

 ### Related